bufoor/ideal-spoon/README.md

 # ideal-spoon
-A sample of Spring Framework app created to demonstrate how to dockerize it and use in K8s
+A sample Spring Framework app created to demonstrate how to dockerize a Java app and use in the K8s